dognotdog/ptpwebcam/README.md

 Many other cameras can in theory be made to work, but are not yet supported.

-### Reported not working
+### Reported having Issues

- - Nikon D5100: crashes QuickTime Player when connected (OS X version?)
+- Nikon D5100: v1.0.0-alpha2 crashed QuickTime Player when connected, needs to be tested with newer release.

 ### Not usable because of hardware limitations
  - Nikon D40, D60, D80, D200 do not support tethered live view.